soywiz-archive/ktor-cio-clients/README.md

 # ktor-cio-clients

-Temporal repository for Ktor CIO Clients.
+Ktor CIO (Coroutine I/O) Clients proposal for JetBrains based on kotlinx.coroutines.

+This is a pet temporal project with Kotlin CIO clients implementing several protocols to connect to popular services.
+Package names are likely to change.

-Artifacts published to:
+The WIP proposal artifacts are being published to:

 ```kotlin
 repositories {